Citroën Xantia

-The Citroën Xantia, pronounced "Zan–ti–a" is a large family car (D) produced by the French automaker Citroën, and designed by Bertone.
-Presented to the press in December 1992, the car was produced between 1992 and 2002 in Europe, with a facelift in the end of 1997.
+The Citroën Xantia (pronounced "Zan–ti–a") is a large family car (D) produced by the French automaker Citroën, and designed by Bertone.
+Presented to the press in December 1992, the car was produced between 1992 and 2001 in France, with a facelift in the end of 1997.

-The Citroën Xantia Activa V6 still holds the record speed (85 km/h) through the moose test maneuver, due to its active anti-roll bars.
+The Citroën Xantia Activa V6 used to hold the record speed (85 km/h) through the moose test maneuver, due to its active anti-roll bars.
 This test is conducted by the magazine Teknikens Värld's, as a test of avoiding a moose in the road.
 The second place car, Porsche 997 GT3 RS was able to manage 82 km/h.

 Citroën produced 1,216,734 Xantias during its nine years of production at the PSA Rennes Plant.
+The Xantia was replaced with the Citroën C5 in 2001, although in its native France stock models continued to be offered as a cheaper alternative until October 2002.

 Production of the Xantia at SAIPA, Tehran Iran from 2001 to 2010 resulted in an undisclosed number of additional units.

+Name

+The name "Xantia", like some other names used by Citroën before (like Athena or Pallas) comes from ancient Greek history and mythology.